Using the Query Acceleration Service

 Copy

-Identify the upper limit scale factor for the query acceleration service for a given warehouse:
+Identify the upper limit scale factor in the past week for the query acceleration service for warehouse mywh:

 SELECT MAX(upper_limit_scale_factor)